IoTThinks/EasySkyMesh/firmware/README.md

 ## Have Suggestion?
 * To make the firmware better, you can **suggest us** your wanted features [HERE](https://github.com/IoTThinks/EasySkyMesh/discussions/categories/ideas)

-## Support
-* The firmware is provided as it is without any warranty or support.
-* If you want to support us or want custom firmware or get your bug fixed, visit [HERE](https://github.com/sponsors/IoTThinks).

 ## Pre-compiled binary files:
 * Download at [RELEASES](https://github.com/IoTThinks/MeshCore/releases/)
 * Please check the [**Instruction to flash custom firmware**](https://github.com/IoTThinks/EasySkyMesh/blob/main/firmware/README.md#instruction-to-flash-custom-firmware) below.